nasawakeupcalls/nasawakeupcalls.github.io/_pages/about.md

-I have turned it into data in the hope that y'all can turn it into something more, or even, just to unlock more gems of information from it than maybe currently possible.
-I have found so many lovely gems of information while producing this 'data-edit'.
+I have turned it into data in the hope that y'all can turn it into something more, or even, just to unlock more gems of information from it than maybe was possible before.
+I have found so many lovely bits of information while producing this 'data-edit'.

 How many times was Bruce Springsteen or Talking Heads played out there in